Copy Protect PDF Files

 Now that you know what copy protection is, you may be wondering if you really need it.
 Creators, after all, have more tools at their fingers than the constraints software can provide.
 One of those is the ability to register their copyright for a particular work.

 Registering copyright is an important step.
 It allows you to better enforce your inherent artistic rights.
-You should not, however, assume that it removes any need for copy protection.
+You should not, however, assume that it removes the need for copy protection.
 If you are selling a work or trying to maintain association with a publicly accessible one, PDF copy protection is a good idea.

 Why?
 Once your work has been distributed by an unauthorized party, it’s very hard to undo.
 Trying to remove every copy of a file across the internet is just as futile as trying to stop it from being copied in the first place.
 Though you can file a DMCA request, most piracy sites will refuse to comply with them anyway.